sbme-tutorials/sbme-tutorials.github.io/2018/cv/assignments/project.md

 ## Project Description

-Your are free to select one of these projects.
-Maximum 3 groups for each project and priority for those who selected first.
-You also can propose your own project.
-Anyway each group must confirm his project with the TA.
+You have to select one of these projects or propose your own.
+Maximum 3 groups for each project.
+Each group has to confirm his selection with the TA.

+**Note: Priority will be based on earlier selection of groups**

-* Gesture detection
+* Gesture detection.
-* Face Detection
+* Face Detection.
-* Optical character recognition
+* Optical character recognition.
-* Hand movement tracking
-* Person detection
+* Person detection.
+* Image search based on image matching using SIFT feature descriptor.

 ## Important Notes

-* You are allowed to use any build-in functions, packages.
+* You are allowed to use any build-in functions, packages, etc.
-* You have to make a presentation of your project
+* You have to deliver a presentation on your project
 * Presentation must include
     * Problem definition and Motivation.
     * Algorithms used (Clearly explain it even so you didn't implement yourself).